 Mentorship cannot be used to solve team fights or issues.
 Each group is expected to work together in a professional and collaborative way and to solve problems without the intervention of a mentor.

-In order to make the most out of the 30 minutes available, we expect students to arrive prepared, to have clear questions in mind and to have reviewed the class material.
+In order to make the most out of the 30 minutes UX mentorship, we expect students to arrive prepared, to have clear questions in mind, and to have reviewed the class material.

 Latest UX Insights

 Get Your Free Course Syllabus

 Questions?
 Contact us on 0208 798 3062, or complete the form below.